Old Town is San Diego’s vibrant, historic center.

 It’s loud, it’s colorful, and perfect for a celebration of any kind.
 If you’re looking for a fiesta of any sort, you’ll find it at Cafe Coyote, alongside all of your favorite Mexican platters.

-Reservations are recommended for nights and weekends, and available online.
+Reservations are recommended for nights and weekends and are available online.

 California Bean